The Myth of Orpheus and Eurydice: Don’t Look Back!

 eurydice-aristaeus-ovid-metamorphoses

-Aristaeus chasing Eurydice bitten by the snake, illustration from a copy of Ovid’s Metamorphoses, 1493-4, via Bibliothèque Nationale de France.
+Aristaeus chasing Eurydice bitten by the snake, illustration from a copy of Ovid’s Metamorphoses, 1493-4.
+Source: Bibliothèque Nationale de France.

-In both versions the result was the same, Eurydice was dead and Orpheus had lost his soulmate.
+In both versions, the result was the same, Eurydice lay dead as Orpheus sang in anguish.

 frans-francken-ii-orpheus-underoworld-painting

-Orpheus in the Underworld, Frans Francken, 1st half of the 17th century, Museum of Fine Arts, Nimes, via KIK-IRPA.
+Orpheus in the Underworld, Frans Francken, 1st half of the 17th century.
+Source: KIK-IRPA.

 jean-raoux-orpheus-eurydice-painting

-Orpheus and Eurydice, Jean Raoux, after 1709, The J. Paul Getty Museum.
+Orpheus and Eurydice, Jean Raoux, after 1709.
+Source: The J. Paul Getty Museum.

-Orpheus was successful in convincing the Gods of the underworld to return him to his wife.
-However, Pluto and Persephone asked him to follow one simple rule.
-Orpheus would lead the way out of Hades but he would not be allowed to look behind him until Euridice had left the underworld completely.
+The song of Orpheus was so beautiful and so sad that it convinced the Gods of the underworld to return him to his wife.
+However, there was one simple rule.
+Orpheus would lead the way out of Hades but he would not be allowed to look behind him until Euridice had completely left the underworld.

-Orpheus did not hesitate for a second and accepted the proposition.
-Pluto then presented him with Eurydice and Orpheus began the long ascension to the world of the living.
+Ecstatic, Orpheus did not hesitate and accepted the proposition.
+Hades then brought Eurydice, and Orpheus began the long ascension to the world of the living.

 jean-baptiste-camille-corot-orpheus-leading-eurydice-underworld-painting